atom-morgan/atom-morgan.github.io/_posts/2018-06-05-data-types-in-javascript.md

 So why do we need variables in the first place?

 Working with variables in programming allows us to work with symbolic identifiers rather than actual values.
-Imagine the greeting `'Hello, world!'` was used multiple times throughout a program.
-Rather than repeatedly typing `'Hello, world!'` every time we need that value we can instead assign it to a variable such as `greeting` and then reference `greeting` instead.
+Imagine the greeting `Hello, world!` was used multiple times throughout a program.
+Rather than repeatedly typing `Hello, world!` every time we need that value we can instead assign it to a variable such as `greeting` and then reference `greeting` instead.

 Our new variable would also give us some flexibility in the future in the event that we decided to change the content of our greeting.
 Without variables, we'd have to find and replace every instance of our old greeting.
 With a variable, we make the update once and any references to the variable `greeting` will now use the updated greeting message.